 Your laboratory session will meet for 1 hour and 45 minutes in the daytime once each week in the Sommers-Bausch Observatory (SBO), Classroom S175.
-Each lab section will be run by a lab instructor, who will also grade your lab exercises and assign you scores for the work you hand in.
+Each lab section will be run by a lab instructor (TA) and, possibly, an undergraduate Learning Assistant (LA), who will also grade your lab exercises and assign you scores for the work you hand in.
 Your lab instructor will give you organizational details and information about grading at the first lab session.